 - B.S., University of Virginia, 2001

 Prior to joining the Curry faculty, I served as a high school counselor for several years.
 Both my practice and my research are conducted through a paradigm shaped by equity and access.
-My research agenda focuses on student athlete development, with emphasis on the college readiness of Black male student athletes.
-I am particularly interested in the role that K-12 professional school counselors serve in facilitating a solid educational agenda being tied to student athletes’ athletic pursuits.
-I also aim to understand how best to ensure successful educational experiences for intercollegiate student athletes.
+My research agenda focuses on promoting the college and career readiness of high school and collegiate student athletes.
+I am particularly interested in how K-12 professional school counselors and intercollegiate athletics stakeholders support the healthy identity development of all student athletes, with emphasis on Black males.

 Harris, P. C., Hines, E. M., Kelly, D. D., Williams, D. J., & Bagley, B. (2014).
 Promoting the Academic Engagement and Success of Black Male Student-Athletes.
 The High School Journal, 97(3), 180-195.

 Harris, P. C. (2014).
 The sports participation effect on educational attainment of black males.
 Education and Urban Society, 46(5), 507-521.